sophiawisdom/sophiawisdom.github.io/content/posts/ssm-optimization.md

 ![Data exchange among 8 threads using butterfly warp shuffle operations. |  Download Scientific Diagram](https://www.researchgate.net/publication/317485271/figure/fig1/AS:505251083100160@1497472653903/Data-exchange-among-8-threads-using-butterfly-warp-shuffle-operations.png)

 why is [SSM kernel with STATE_SIZE=4096](https://godbolt.org/z/KbGTxb4oh) 60x slower than [SSM kernel with STATE_SIZE=2048](https://godbolt.org/z/KbGTxb4oh)? challenge for the devoted reader! <!-- if you remove the 1-warp requirement it's only twice as slow, which we would expect. my guess is it hits some kind of limit for the number of registers in a SMSP. -->

+Remember how I told you it was useful reading assembly?
+I was just stringing you along for my real trap -- it's useful writing assembly!
+And that's how we'll get the remaining speedup.

 <!-- TODO: mathml/latec? -->
 [^1]: Specifically from 2 * STATE_SIZE^2 + 4 * STATE_SIZE flops to 5 * STATE_SIZE flops.
 For STATE_SIZE=32 this is a 13x decrease (2176 flops to 160 flops)